The terms “5 Eyes“, “9 Eyes“, and “14 Eyes” often appear in the privacy community, especially when discussing VPNs.

 This is especially true when you consider that these surveillance entities operate globally and have the capability to monitor communications around the world.
 Therefore an “offshore” VPN may not be the silver bullet that some people claim.

-Example: US authorities compelled a Hong Kong “no logs” VPN service (PureVPN) to log user data and hand over this information to US authorities for the purposes of arresting the VPN user (see article).
+Example: US authorities compelled a Hong Kong “no logs” VPN service (PureVPN) to log user data and hand over this information to arrest and prosecute the VPN user (see article).
 All of this took place with an “offshore” VPN that has a “zero log policy” and promises to make its customers “invisible” to third parties.

-Ultimately, jurisdiction is just one of many factors to consider when looking for the best VPN service.
+Ultimately, jurisdiction is just one of many factors to consider when looking for the best VPN service for your specific needs.

 If you want additional protection, you may want to consider using a multi-hop VPN chain.
 Similar to the Tor network, this setup routes your traffic across different VPN server “hops” before exiting onto the internet.
 Multi-hop VPNs give you a higher level of privacy and online anonymity.